awesomeeng/FocusTraversalAPI/README.md

 > `window.focusManager.historyLimit` - A number indicating how may focus history events should be retained.
 Defaults to 50.

+> `window.focusManager.isFocusable(element)` - Returns true if the given element can receive focus.

+> `window.focusManager.hasFocusable(element)` - Returns true if the given element currently has the focus.

 > `window.focusManager.focus(element,focusOption)` - Focus on the given element.
 Functionally the same as `element.focus()`.
 Returns void.

 > `window.focusManager.forward(focusOption)` - Move the focus to the next focusable element.
 Returns void.